 Related reading: Essential self-care tips for a healthy mind and body

-Nine quick and easy self-care activities to do at home
+Nine quick and easy self-care activities for women to do at home

 1. Chill out!